groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.2.3.1 (2025-07-29) =
+* FIXED Missing developer action to filter the WP_Query associated with the query loop block.
+* FIXED Filter sanitization not correctly treating "0" as an integer.

 = 4.2.3 (2025-07-28) =
 * ADDED The new `{redact}` replacement code that will redact details from email logs.
 You can also use the function `Groundhogg\add_redaction( "my text" );` to add redactions programmatically.